-The Center offers technical services in all aspects of energy efficiency, including overall management, training, and on-site assessments to commercial, industrial, and institutional facilities throughout the Southeastern U.S.
+The Center offers technical services in all aspects of energy efficiency, including overall management, training, and on-site assessments to commercial, industrial, and institutional facilities throughout the Southeastern United States.

 Go beyond conventional energy efficiency by evaluating the consumption of all processes and systems in your facility.
-Including: boilers and steam systems, compressed air systems, energy intensive processes, fuel and feedstock flexibility, motors, fans, pumps, process heating, and energy management and automation.
-Our services are used to make informed decisions on energy-driven expenditures and improvements.
+Our evaluation includes, boilers and steam systems, compressed air systems, lighting, energy intensive processes, fuel and feedstock flexibility, motors, fans, pumps, process heating, and energy management and automation.
+Our services are used to help clients make informed decisions on energy expenditures and improvements.

-Our program includes customized technical assessments or energy audits based on audit definition as accepted by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
-Our team provides Level I, II and III audits depending upon the level of detail required for the facility.
-The team also provides USDA Rural Energy for America Program energy efficiency audits specific to agricultural producers and rural small businesses.
-As the Southeast Department of Energy Combined Heat and Power Technical Assistance Partnership, we provide no-cost qualification screenings to those interested in learning the viability of a combined heat and power (or cogeneration) system.
+Our program includes customized technical assessments or energy audits based on audit definitions as accepted by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
+Our team provides Level I and II audits depending upon the level of detail required for the facility, as well as customized studies based on a particular need or challenge.
+As the U.S. Department of Energy Southeast Combined Heat and Power Technical Assistance Partnership, we provide no-cost qualification screenings, and advanced technical assistance to explore equipment or operational aspects based on client need.

 Often energy challenges are unique to an industry, a process or an objective.
-Our team is able to conduct a study of a specific obstacle to identify solutions and opitmize energy performance.
+Our team is able to conduct a study of a specific obstacle to identify solutions and optimize energy performance.

-Energy effiicency is one of the most cost-effective means of reducing operational costs.
-By assessing opportunities to reduce waste in energy, including processes and systems, our recommendations provide a roadmap to a more effective use of energy as a resource.
+Energy efficiency is one of the most cost-effective means of reducing operational costs.
+By assessing opportunities to reduce waste in energy, including processes and systems, our recommendations provide a roadmap to a more effective use of energy.

 Combined heat and power is an efficient and clean approach to generating on-site electric power and useful thermal energy from a single fuel source.
-This production reduces line losses and strain on grid infrastructure while also increasing energy effiicency, reliability, and security.
-The Southeast DOE CHP TAP provides technical assistance to educate, promote and assist in deploying CHP and waste heat to power systems.
+This production reduces line losses and strain on grid infrastructure while also increasing energy efficiency, reliability, and security.

 District energy systems are a highly efficient way to heat and cool multiple buildings in a given locale from a central plant.
 They use a network of underground pipes to pump steam, hot water, and/or chilled water to multiple buildings in an area such as a downtown district, college or hospital campus, airport, or military base.
 Providing heating and cooling from a central plant requires less fuel and displaces the need to install separate space heating and cooling and hot water systems in each building.
 The sources of thermal energy distributed by district energy systems vary, but are often connected to combined heat and power plants.
 Our technical assistance includes expertise in the design and operation of district energy systems.